The Realist’s Guide to Keto Wines

 Bad News: you’re not going to see RS listed on the label.

 The US has no labeling requirements for nutrition, so no one adds it.
-Additionally, we found searching for this information online very difficult.
+Additionally, we found searching for this information online complicated.

 Good News: Many wines will fit the bill!
 On our searches, we discovered a few key clues:

-- Use search terms like “fact sheet,” “tech sheet,” “rs,” or even “pH” to quickly search for a specific wine’s technical information.
+- Use search terms like “fact sheet,” “tech sheet,” “rs,” or even “pH” to search for a specific wine’s technical information quickly.

 What Wines To Avoid